MaikKlein/maikklein.github.io/content/rustcpp.md

 The biggest difference compared to the C# version is that this is a compile time visitor.
 It might not be the best example because an AST is usually not known at compile time but I thought that most people would be familiar with some common design patterns like the visitor pattern.

 To reiterate on the meaning of 'compile time' in this context: The AST has to be constructed at compile time and `ExprPrinter` is essentially a zero cost abstraction.
-And with zero cost abstraction I mean that the resulting code would be no different from hand written print statements.
+And with zero cost abstraction I mean that the code above compiles down to a single print statement.

 You can have a look at the generated assembly at [godbolt](https://godbolt.org/g/nR55r3).